-Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due and to close out market positions.
-Due to the dynamic nature of the underlying businesses, company treasury maintains flexibility in funding by maintaining availability under committed credit lines.
+Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due.

 Management monitors rolling forecasts of the company's liquidity position and cash and cash equivalents on the basis of expected cash flows.
-This is generally carried out at local level in the operating companies of the company in accordance with practice and limits set by the company.
+This is generally carried out at in accordance with practice and limits set by the company.